BPS-Circular-API/docs-page/docs/discord-bot/using-the-bot/features.md

 </Tabs>

-## Automatic Reminders
+## Automatic Notifications

-The bot will automatically send a reminder to the set channel or User DMs every time a new circular is posted to the BPS Website.
+The bot will automatically send a notification to the set channel or User DMs every time a new circular is posted to the BPS Website.

 <Tabs>
 <TabItem value="channel" label="Channel" default>

-Here, the bot has been set up to remind in the `#circulars` channel, with `/circular admin setup`
+Here, the bot has been set up to notify in the `#circulars` channel, with `/circular admin setup`

 ![](/img/circular-remind-channel.png)

 </TabItem>
 <TabItem value="dms" label="DM">

-Here, the bot has been set up to remind you with in a DM with `/circular remindme`
+Here, the bot has been set up to notify you with in a DM with `/circular notifyme`

 ![](/img/circular-remind-dm.png)